Read about advanced reports only available through Google Analytics and how to set them up

-All of the reports presented below are only going to be available to you if you set a separate view or property in Analytics for your flipbooks.
+All of the reports presented below will only be available to you if you set a separate view or property in Analytics for your flipbooks.

 So, what type of data will you be able to track?

 In your new view, all the standard Analytics reports will be displaying data about your Flipsnack catalogs.

 However, these examples are helpful if you haven't used Analytics that much, and it might convince you to set up that separate Analytics view I was talking about earlier.

 Real time reports

 Real time reports include a general overview as well as location, traffic source, content.
 It's a great way to check if the integration works alright, by testing it in real time.

 With the exception of real-time reports, all the other reports will start to display data about 24 hours after the integration & setup.

 You get a variety of audience reports that include demographical data (including age, gender), geographical reports, technology reports, and more.
 You even get data about the audience's interests and engagement.